Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / 12 New Years Resolutions for staying safe in 2022
+You are here: Home / Computer Tips / 12 recommended New Years Resolutions for staying safe in 2026

-12 New Years Resolutions for staying safe in 2022
+12 recommended New Years Resolutions for staying safe in 2026

-Well, the year 2022 has arrived, and after the years we all had to endure in 2020 and 2021 I hope this coming year turns out to be the best one ever for you.
+Well, the year 2026 has arrived and I hope it turns out to be the best one ever for you.

 As you know, hackers and scammers are busier than ever, always on the prowl for ways to steal your identity and separate you from your hard-earned money.

-With that in mind, here are 12 New Years Resolutions that can help protect you and your valuable assets (both tangible and otherwise) while you’re online:
+With that in mind, here are my recommended New Years Resolutions that can help protect you and your valuable assets (both tangible and otherwise) while you’re online:

 1 – I resolve to install Windows security updates and updates to my software programs and apps as soon after they are released as possible.

-4 – I resolve to seek a second opinion once every month after my malware scan tells me my system isn’t infected.
+5 – I resolve to seek a second opinion once every month even when my regular malware scans tell me my system isn’t infected.

 6 – I resolve to avoid falling victim to fraudulent emails by never clicking any of the links in an email or text message unless I know with 100% certainty that the link is safe and legit.
 I’ll go directly to the website in question and log in and/or access the page from there instead.

-7 – I resolve to enable two-factor authentication on all of my online accounts that support it.
+7 – I resolve to enable two-factor authentication and enable passkeys on all of my online accounts that support them.

 8 – I resolve to avoid the numerous Facebook scams that are constantly making the rounds on there.

-9 – I resolve to change all of my important passwords to passwords that secure, yet easy to remember.
+9 – I resolve to change all the passwords on the sites that don’t yet support passkeys to passwords that are secure, yet easy to remember.

 10 – I resolve to choose security questions for my online accounts that are impossible to guess.